scale-tone/kee-shepherd/key-shepherd-vscode/README.md

 <img src="https://user-images.githubusercontent.com/5447190/142769515-e42c15ad-eceb-4dea-b74b-3e4647850110.png" width="600">

+**Insert** operation lets you pick up a secret from Azure Key Vault or directly from an Azure resource (by now Azure Storage and custom Azure Resource Manager URIs are supported, more secret sources like Service Bus, Event Hubs, Azure SQL etc. are on its way). **Add** operation will suggest to put the selected value into Azure Key Vault.

-Since now KeyShepherd will remember its exact position and proceed with keeping track of it.
+Once a secret is added or inserted, KeyShepherd will remember its exact position and proceed with keeping track of it.

 Two types of secrets are supported:
 * **Supervised**.
 This is a lightweight form of it, just to remember where you left this secret value and to let you navigate back to it at any moment.
 Your actual config files are left intact.